PostHog/posthog.com/contents/blog/product-market-fit-game.md

 - **Conservative buyers demand differentiation.** You could probably get someone to try a new social app, but you won't get an enterprise to use an unproven CRM.
 A rip and replace strategy is harder to execute than a blue ocean strategy.
 It is easier to sell a product to someone who hasn't got anything in place.

 During this phase, write down every single potential customer conversation.
+Be thorough and open ended in your questions.
 It's easy to get recency bias, and you may want to come back to a detail that didn't seem important at the time.
-Be thorough and open ended in your questions.
+They may even be important for a different idea later.
 At PostHog, we built a Google Doc over 100 pages long in the first few weeks of doing this.
-Capture seemingly innocuous details.
-You never know if you'll re-use your hard-earned research with a different idea later.

 Many people spend months or years attempting to validate their idea in advance, and make no progress as a result.
 You will always get more clarity by doing something rather than hypothesizing forever.